affort/SRS_A1_S2566430/README.md

 This assignment was for MATH11188 Statistical Research Skills, academic year 2023–2024.
 The course was organised and lectured by Dr. Torben Sell, Lecturer in Machine Learning, School of Mathematics, The University of Edinburgh (torben.sell@ed.ac.uk).
 The assignment's problem statement and marking scheme are in `Assignment 1.pdf` and `Assignment 1_marking_scheme.pdf` respectively.
-The task was to write a report on the following article:
+The task was to write a two-page (excluding references) report on the following article:
 > Sloughter, J. M., Gneiting, T., and Raftery, A. E. (2010).
 'Probabilistic wind speed forecasting using ensembles and Bayesian model averaging', *Journal of the American Statistical Association*, 105(489), pp. 25–35.

 My submitted report is in `TengWeiYeo_S2566430_A1_SRS.pdf`.